 1: Wrap The Box

 This is one of our favorite ways to surprise a family with a piano for Christmas.

 All pianos come in a big ol’ cardboard box, and our technicians assemble the pianos for our showrooms and for delivery.
 We always keep some extra piano boxes around, so we’ll happily load an empty box into your truck or SUV to wrap for Christmas.
 This way you can have your new piano delivered at your convenience after the holidays, but still experience the thrill of opening the amazing gift on Christmas morning.

 Your family will be delighted to see such a huge gift wrapped by the Christmas tree and will be excited to open it and see what’s inside!
 While you probably don’t want to keep the loaded box under your tree (they’re quite heavy), you can print a picture of your new piano onto a poster and put the poster inside the box.

 Most acoustic pianos come with a beautiful key that locks the lid.
 Put this in a little box with some tinsel and a letter or picture describing what it opens.

 Your family might love a surprise video greeting from one of our salespeople introducing their new piano!

-Bring your cell phone and hit record and we’ll take care of the rest.
-You can ask our salespeople to sit down at the piano, play a Christmas carol, and then congratulate the family on their newest addition.
+Bring your cell phone, hit record, and we’ll take care of the rest.
+You can ask our salespeople to sit down at the piano, play a Christmas carol, and then congratulate the family on the newest addition to their household.
 If you’ve already scheduled a delivery date, your salesperson can let your family know in the video when your piano will be delivered.